pachyderm/docs/content/2.1.x/how-tos/developer-workflow/working-with-pipelines.md

 - `transform`
 - `input`

-!!! note
+{{% notice note %}}
 Some special types of pipelines, such as a spout pipeline, do not require you to specify all of these parameters.
 Spout pipelines, for example, do not have input repos.
+{{% /notice %}}

 Check our reference [pipeline specification](../../../reference/pipeline-spec) page, for a list of all available fields in a pipeline specification file.